Readers Are Leaders Tutoring Program

 Since our program began, volunteers have given more than 2,783 hours to the students at McKinley Elementary School.

-For the 2018/2019 school year, United Way of Kenosha County is partnering with Building Our Future and Kenosha Unified School District to expand the Readers Are Leaders Tutoring Program from one school, McKinley Elementary, to a total of four schools: McKinley Elementary, Wilson Elementary, Brass Elementary, and Forest Park Elementary.
+For the 2018/2019 school year, United Way of Kenosha County have partnered with Building Our Future and Kenosha Unified School District to expand the Readers Are Leaders Tutoring Program from one school, McKinley Elementary, to a total of four schools: McKinley Elementary, Wilson Elementary, Brass Elementary, and Forest Park Elementary.

 Our goal for this program will be to demonstrate detailed program outcomes which we will be able to report to the community and lead us to further expand to two additional schools in 2019/2020.